 What about the Belgrade nightlife outside these happenings?
 That’s where the great story of Belgrade nightlife actually starts!
 Even if you have been going on some mentioned parties, you’ll probably end up in some nightclubs at the end of the night.
 Or at the beginning of a new dawn!

-Clubs like Vanilla, Hill or Stefan Braun are well famous and many people from outside the Serbia already know for them.
-But the best Belgrade clubs are riverclubs placed at the Sava and Danube rivers.
-Dragstor, Blaywatch, Acapulco, Bollywood and others are among the most popular.
+Clubs like Freestyler and Stefan Braun are well famous and many people from outside the Serbia already know for them.
+Important to know: Some of the best Belgrade clubs that used to be the greatest of Belgrade Nightlife are placed at the Sava and Danube rivers.
+Dragstor, Blaywatch, Acapulco, Bollywood and others are/were among the most popular.

 And at the end, don’t forget Serbian so-called „kafanas“ – bars where you can rest, enjoy but sometimes have fun more then anywhere else with traditional songs live before your very ears.
 Visit Skadarlija quarter or some kafanas elsewhere.
 We suggest „Balkanika“, „Nasa prica“ („Our story“), „Znak pitanja“ („Question mark“) etc. But don’t worry if you don’t remember these names or if they are not close to you when in Belgrade, feel free to ask Belgrade people to recommend you some kafanas nearby.
 You won’t regret.
 There are many, many of them which many people never heard of and they are still great.